Easy recipe and instructions for making vanilla and cocoa butter lip balm. Make it in half an hour to treat yourself and your friends.

 - Aluminium lip balm pots (recipe makes 3-4)

 * If you have an allergy to almonds use another light liquid oil like grapeseed oil or sunflower oil.
 Also, I opted to infuse my oil with chamomile flowers which is entirely optional for this recipe.
 Chamomile has natural anti-inflammatory and antibacterial properties which make it great for damaged skin (think sunburn, chapped lips, or recovering from cold sores).
 To create an oil infusion visit this page for more info.
-In this recipe I cold-oil-infused 120g of sweet almond oil with 2 teaspoons of dried chamomile flowers.
+In this recipe, I cold-oil-infused 120g of sweet almond oil with 2 teaspoons of dried chamomile flowers.

 ** Do not use vanilla flavoring meant for cooking.
-It’s water based and will just separate in your recipe.
+It’s water-based and will just separate in your recipe.
 Oil and water don’t mix!

 Step 1: Melt the oils

-Place the beeswax, cocoa butter, and sweet almond oil into a a small pan – if you have one with a sauce-pouring spout then even better.
+Place the beeswax, cocoa butter, and sweet almond oil into a small pan – if you have one with a sauce-pouring spout then even better.
 Melt the oils completely using the double-boiler method: float the pan with oils inside a pan filled with boiling water.
-This insures that the oils melt evenly but don’t get too hot.
+This ensures that the oils melt evenly but don’t get too hot.